San Diego Dog Bite Attorneys

 - Gather the dog owner’s information, including their name, contact information, and a copy of the dog’s vaccination records.

-- A dog bite attorney can initially offer the victim (also called the consultee) a free case consultation.
+- A dog bite attorney can initially offer the victim (also called the consultee) a free initial case consultation.
 In this consultation, the lawyer will typically answer any of the client’s questions that pertain to the case.
 These questions usually consist of the actions that took place during the accident and seeking compensation for said accident.

 - The attorney will calculate a case value, which will be comprised of the fees and psychological stress the victim has endured due to the injury.

-Compensation Available in a Dog Bite Accident Case
+Compensation Available In A Dog Bite Accident Case

 Economic Damages

-- Lost income – These wages are lost when a victim has to lose work as a result of suffering an injury.
+- Lost Income — These wages are lost when a victim has to lose work as a result of suffering an injury.

 Non-Economic Damages